Health Outcomes in the 2020s: A Snapshot of American Healthcare So Far

 April 12, 2024

-As the first quarter of 2024 concludes, how is American healthcare doing thus far going into the fourth year of the 2020s?
+As the first quarter of 2024 concludes, how are health outcomes shaping up for American healthcare going into the fourth year of the 2020s?

-The statement came from the organization’s US Health Care from a Global Perspective report with data coming from the Organisation for Economic Co-operation and Development (OECD) and other international sources.
+This observation stems from their US Health Care from a Global Perspective report, utilizing data from the Organization for Economic Co-operation and Development (OECD) and other international sources.

 • American life expectancy: 3.9 years below the OECD average